icyandrew360/LiteGG/README.md

 # LiteGG

-A lightweight gaming client that pulls from the Riot Games API to retrieve user statistics, details, and match history.

-Aims to replace the core functionality of leading league tracking websites in a compact and efficient format, skipping all of the bloat and ads that slow down users systems.
+LiteGG is here to simplify your gaming experience.

+As a sleek and efficient client, LiteGG taps into the Riot Games API to deliver essential player data at your fingertips.
+Track your stats, dive into match history, and stay updated on your progress – all without the clutter.

+Surveys collected data showing that the main complaint about leading gaming client apps is the large performance hit to their games - the goal of LiteGG is to deliver the core functionality without any of the bloat.

+WIP